calcuis/json-cms-py/README.md

 ## a simple NoSQL (json) contact-list management system

+**Update(s)**: undergo a start check - check if "contact.json" exits or not, if not: create an empty "contact.json", if it does: process to load data.

 This Python code is a GUI application using the `tkinter` library that allows the user to manage a contact list.
 The application provides options to add, edit, delete, and print contacts.
 The contacts are stored in a JSON file named "contact.json."

 Here's a breakdown of the code: